KaiNorth/kainorth_academicpages.github.io/_pages/cv.md

 * B.A. in Linguistics, University of Winchester, 2017
 * M.A. in Applied Linguistics, University of Nottingham, 2018
 * M.A. in Computational Linguistics,  University of Wolverhampton, 2019
-* Ph.D. in Information Technology, Natural Language Processing, University of George Mason, 2024 (expected)
+* Ph.D. in Information Technology, Natural Language Processing, George Mason University, 2024 (expected)

 Relevant Work experience
 ======